advanced-rest-client/raml-documentation-viewer/README.md

 # raml-documentation-viewer

+## Deprecatin notice
+This element is depricated and it won't be maitained.
+A way of navigating the app has changed and tabbed view is not in the game.
+Please, use `<raml-documentation-panel>` directly.

 # `<raml-documentation-viewer>`
 A documentation viewer for RAML file.
 This is the main element to be used to display the documentation from a RAML file.